Alexander, Gallo debate without incumbent Van Drew

 “Right now inflation is rising because we subsidize so many things,” Gallo said.
 “When you throw money at something, it make it cost more.
 We need to refrain from subsidizing something that will raise the price.”

+Several candidates say they are running for the seat held by U.S. Rep. Jeff Van Drew, R-2nd,…

-His grandfather convinced him to become a police officer in spite of his bad experience, he said, and he retired as a captain from the Atlantic County Prosecutor's Office, then became a civil rights attorney.
+His grandfather convinced him to continue with his plan to become a police officer in spite of his bad experience, he said, and Alexander retired as a captain from the Atlantic County Prosecutor’s Office, then became a civil rights attorney.

-"The Libertarian Party is the third largest party nationally, and the fastest growing party," said Gallo, the owner of a small business.
-"It's the party that is concerned with individual rights.
-Everyone must be treated fairly and equally before the law ...
+“The Libertarian Party is the third largest party nationally, and the fastest growing party,” said Gallo.
+“It’s the party that is concerned with individual rights.
+Everyone must be treated fairly and equally before the law. ...
 You can be as liberal or as conservative as you want, you just can’t impose your values on someone else.
-Let everyone live their lives as they wish and do no harm."
+Let everyone live their lives as they wish and do no harm.”

-Reproductive rights and voting rights should be left to states, Gallo said, while Alexander said the federal government has a role to play in protecting women's rights to abortion, and protecting voting rights.
+Reproductive rights and voting rights should be left to states, Gallo said, while Alexander said the federal government has a role to play in protecting women’s rights to abortion and voting rights.

-Alexander said he would work to legalize marijuana at the federal level, then use federal taxes collected on it sale to fund k-12 education through the federal government.
+Alexander said he would work to legalize marijuana at the federal level, then use federal taxes collected on its sale to fund K-12 education through the federal government.

 Gallo, however, said there should be more school choice for parents, and that the government should not have a monopoly on education.

+The League of Women Voters of Atlantic County is sponsoring a debate for the New Jersey 2nd …

-Alexander also said the U.S. military support for Ukraine was appropriate, while Gallo said the U.S. has no business getting involved in foreign wars.
+Alexander said U.S. military support for Ukraine was appropriate, while Gallo said the U.S. has no business getting involved in foreign wars.

-"It was unique to see someone who is not part of the main two-party system," said Oakcrest senior Isabella Catalina, 17.
-But she left the debate saying she would vote for Alexander, if she could.
-She won't turn 18 for almost a year, though.
+“It was unique to see someone who is not part of the main two-party system,” said Oakcrest senior Isabella Catalina, 17.
+But she and friend Grace Long, 17, also a senior, left the debate saying they would vote for Alexander, if they could.
+They won’t turn 18 until after the election.

-Senior Evan Theoharris, 17, will just miss being able to vote in the Nov.
-8 election.
+Senior Evan Theoharris, 17, will just miss being able to vote Nov.
+8.

 “I turn 18 three days after the election,” Theoharris said.
 “But I’m looking forward to being able to vote.
 I’m already registered.”

+“It seemed they both want what is best for South Jersey,” said senior Kyle Heck, 17.
+“The way they would go about it is different.”

-The incumbent U.S. Rep. Jeff Van Drew, R-2nd, declined to participate citing scheduling conflicts and concerns about bias, his campaign manager Ron Filan said Monday.
-Filan said the League’s debate organizer Victoria Druding had posted negative information about Van Drew and Republicans on her personal Facebook page and had called for support of Alexander.
+In explaining Van Drew’s concerns about bias, Filan said the league’s debate organizer, Victoria Druding, had posted negative information about Van Drew and Republicans on her personal Facebook page and had called for support of Alexander.

+GALLOWAY TOWNSHIP — The two major-party candidates for the U.S. House of Representatives in …

-Filan also said the League scheduled the debate for a time when they knew Van Drew could not attend, because he is in Washington, D.C., for voting sessions.
+Filan also said the League scheduled the debate for a time when they knew Van Drew could not attend because he was in Washington.

-League debate organizer Victoria Druding said Monday the League is nonpartisan, but its members are allowed to have political affiliations as individuals.
-She stressed the debate would be run in a fair, non-partisan fashion, as is the League's policy.
+Druding said Monday the league is nonpartisan, but its members are allowed to have political affiliations as individuals.
+She stressed the debate would be run in a fair, nonpartisan fashion, as is the league’s policy.

 In the Nov.
-8 general election, Van Drew is also facing perennial independent candidate Anthony Parisi Sanchez, who refused letters from the League and did not participate.
-Parisi has been arrested in the past for threatening Van Drew.
+8 general election, Van Drew also is facing perennial independent candidate Anthony Parisi Sanchez, who refused letters from the league and did not participate.
+Parisi Sanchez has been arrested in the past for threatening Van Drew.

-Van Drew changed parties from Democratic to Republican in December 2019, after refusing to vote to impeach Trump.
+Van Drew changed parties from Democratic to Republican in December 2019 after refusing to vote to impeach President Donald Trump.

 He was reelected as a Republican in 2020.